digitalist-se/SingleDigitalGateway/README.md

 # Single Digital Gateway

-For Matomo we have developed a premium plugin to send statistics on required pages to the Single Digital Gateway, plaese contact Digitalist at: matomo@digitalist.se.
+For Matomo we have developed a premium plugin to send statistics on required pages to the Single Digital Gateway, please contact Digitalist at: matomo@digitalist.se.